jakechanda/A_Star/README.md

 Deep Copy vs Shallow copy - Again in this assignment I had difficulty navigating deep copy vs shallow copy when trying to affect the pyraminx.
 In particular when trying to generate the children I had to redefine functions to make my life easier and allocate extra memory to making sure the configuration of the pyraminx wasn't adversly affected by generating new children.

 ### Project completing skills
-Time estimation - This project took a lot longer than expected.
-When I would discover a bug in the algorithm I had to rerun all the test cases, which when the program got to k=5, took hours each time.
+Time estimation - This project took longer than expected, specifically ith implimenting the heuristic correctly.
+I had to do multiple different trials with different ways of coding my heursting before I was finally able to findd the currently best optimization of it which cut down a 5 rotation trial from about 2 hours to about 10 minutes for my computer.

 Documentation - For every function I tried to document the inputs and outputs.
 The documentation may be repeating information, but I am trying to write enough so that if one just looked at that section of the code they at least understand the inputs and outputs with the documentation.